Arpit9110/SY0_701/Domain 7.md

 #### Block Cipher

-This method breaks input data into fixed-size blocks before encryption
+This method breaks input data into fixed-size blocks before encryption, usually 64, 128, or 256 bits at a time.
+Padding added to smaller data blocks to fit the fixed block size.
+Advantages include ease of implementation and security.
+Canbeimplementedinsoftware, whereas stream ciphers are often used in hardware solutions